ocaml/ocaml.org/data/tutorials/language/3ds_05_seq.md

 Sequences are very much like lists.
 However from a pragmatic perspective, one should imagine they may be infinite.
 That's the key intuition to understanding and using sequences.
-To achieve this, sequence elements are computed on demand, and not stored in memory.
+To achieve this, sequence elements are computed on demand and not stored in memory.
 Perhaps more frequently, sequences also allow for reducing memory consumption from linear to constant space